temporalio/documentation/docs-src/cli/schedule/delete.md

 `temporal schedule delete --schedule-id 'your-schedule-id' [command options]`

-Use the options below to change the behavior of this command.
+Use the following options to change this command's behavior.

 - [--address](/cli/cmd-options/address)